Find Trade Colleges

 67% Freshmen Loans

-There are 180 full-time undergraduates at Paul Mitchell the School Rexburg, and 180 students altogether.
+There are 180 students at Paul Mitchell the School Rexburg in total, 180 are full-time undergraduates.
 The school has a student-to-faculty ratio of 20 to 1.

-67% of Paul Mitchell the School Rexburg students take out loans to afford college costs.
+Approximately 67% of the students who attend this school take out loans.
 The typical student loan amount is $7,694 a year.
 The student loan default rate of 1.0% means most graduates are not struggling to pay off their loans.

 #12